jeremyaboyd/jerm-cad/README.md

 **Stamp Structure:**
 - `params`: (Optional) Array of parameter names with `$` prefix (e.g., `[$diameter, $length]`)
-- `shapes`: Dictionary of shapes that make up the stamp (can reference parameters)
+- `solids`: Dictionary of solids that make up the stamp (can reference parameters)
 - `parent`: (Optional) Modifiers to apply to the parent solid when instantiated

 **Parameter Expressions:**